redbobcat/avr-bldc-sensored/README.md

 # avr-bldc-sensored
-Code for bldc driver (and board later)
+Code for bldc driver (and board later(allready done, but not tested)) And trying to use git.